dlaub3/blog/aws/deploy-static-sites-aws-s3-cloudfront-lambda-edge/index.md

 ## CloudFront

-Create an configure a new CloudFront distribution.
+Create and configure a new CloudFront distribution.

 {{<imgproc create-cloudfront>}}Create a new CloudFront distribution.{{</imgproc>}}